-When it comes to dealing with a drunk driving charge, DWI defense attorneys are often asked about the possible DUI defense strategies that can be used.
+When it comes to dealing with a drunk driving charge, attorneys are often asked about the possible DWI defense strategies that can be used.
 While it may not always seem possible to beat a DUI in Minnesota, there are a number of issues that may potentially exist, and that criminal defense lawyers should carefully review in any DUI case.

 Is there enough evidence to prove that a defendant was operating a motor vehicle at a relevant or specific time?

 In this situation, relevant time refers to the exact time that the defendant was believed to be under the influence of alcohol, or simply put, the time in which the defendant had a blood alcohol concentration (BAC) of at least .08 percent.
 Of course, majority of all DWI arrests result from a traffic stop in which the defendant was behind the wheel.
 In these cases, prosecution will have no problems establishing such element.

 There are instances, however, where the officer never actually sees the defendant operating the motor vehicle physically.
 When this occurs, the defense attorney may need to review all circumstantial evidence provided to see if there is proof of the defendant’s driving conduct or being in actual control of the vehicle at the relevant time.

 Did articulable reasonable suspicion support the traffic stop or initial seizure of a DWI suspect?

 Before stopping a driver in his or her vehicle, an officer must first have reasonable suspicion to believe that a driver has committed a traffic violation, or that criminal activity is afoot prior to a vehicle being stopped.